Generalized Spherical Neural Operators: Green's Function Formulation: Introduction

 \textbf{Our Approach:} \textbf{(1)} We first derive the principled formulation of spherical operator learning that begins from a designable Green's function.
-This derivation extends the Green's function naturally from the sphere to the spherical harmonic domain, providing \textbf{a general operator-theoretic framework} of spherical learning, which supports the simulation of different complex systems by designing different Green's functions. \textbf{(2)} Based on this foundation, we enhance the flexibility of spherical operators on real-world systems by designing an absolute and relative position-dependent Green’s function, deriving the corresponding response to explicitly balance equivariance and invariance.
-The yielded Green's-function Spherical Neural Operator (\ourmodel) balances the efficiency of equivariance with the capacity to capture complex system constraints such as boundaries and distortions.
-This constraint serves as an explicit inductive bias, enabling GSNO to model heterogeneity in real-world, asymmetric physical systems. \textbf{(3)} Finally, we propose the Generalized Spherical Harmonic Network (\ournetwork), a hierarchical architecture that integrates GSNO with multi-scale spectral modeling through spherical up–down sampling, enhancing the expressive power while preserving geometric consistency across resolutions.
+This derivation extends the Green's function naturally from the sphere to the spherical harmonic domain, providing \textbf{a generalized operator-theoretic framework} of spherical learning, which supports the simulation of different complex systems by designing different Green's functions. \textbf{(2)} Based on this foundation, we enhance the flexibility of spherical operators on real-world systems by designing an absolute and relative position-dependent Green’s function as an explicit inductive bias, deriving the corresponding response to explicitly balance equivariance and invariance.
+The yielded Green's-Function Spherical Neural Operator (\ourmodel) balances the spectral efficiency with the capacity to capture complex system constraints \rg~boundaries and distortions while retaining spherical geometry and grid invariance, enabling the nonlinear modeling in real-world, non-equivariant physical systems. \textbf{(3)} Finally, we propose the Spherical Harmonic Neural Operator Network (\ournetwork), a hierarchical architecture that integrates GSNO with multi-scale spectral modeling through spherical up–down sampling, enhancing the expressive power while preserving geometric consistency across resolutions.